Storing SQL as text, outside of compiled code, eases maintenance significantly :

 "It forces you to create a more robust, abstract design by deferring details - deferring them all the way out of the program."

-There is a possible objection to keeping SQL as text in a production environment : it can be examined for vulnerabilities by a malicious user with access to the machine where it resides.
-In that case, tools should allow a developer the option of translating the SQL-as-text (used in development) into some binary form (used in production).
+There's a possible objection to keeping SQL as text in a production environment: it can be examined for vulnerabilities by a malicious user with access to the machine where it resides.
+In that case, there is the option of translating the SQL-as-text (used in development) into some binary form (used in production).

 SELECT * FROM Board ORDER BY Id;